 \section{Phase 1: Data Collection}

-We started out by collecting 7 months of in-person conversation data of the lead author of this paper.
+We started out by collecting seven months of in-person conversation data of the lead author.
 In this phase, we describe the autoethnographic methodology used, the design of the data collection tool, and conclude with reflections on the first-person observations.